 Nothing destroys a community like criticism and gossip.

-For the next seven or eight months, I kept my head down and busy with work and study.
+For the next seven or eight months, I kept my head down and was busy with work and study.
 Life went on.
 More parties.
 More get-togethers.
 Someone’s birthday, another’s baby shower.

 For me, I didn’t want to see anyone.
 And I didn’t want anyone to see me.